jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

     	MockitoAnnotations.initMocks(this);
      }

-### @SpringJUnitConfig (latest, used with junit-jupiter version)
+#### internal @SpringJUnitConfig

+It is a internal annotation. usually do not used by developer. use @SpringBootTest instead.
+It does NOT create a spring app context container.
+It is used together with RunWith(SpringRunner.class)

 see C:\UserData\finra\edp\filex\filex-api\filex-api-service\src\test\java\org\finra\filex\service\impl\TokenServiceImplTest.java

-the annotation creates a spring app context container. the test instance is a bean in the container.

 @SpringJUnitConfig is a composed annotation that combines two:
-- @ExtendWith(SpringExtension.class) from JUnit Jupiter
+- @ExtendWith(SpringExtension.class) from spring-test.
+Spring's implemtation of junit jupiter's callback interfaces.
 - @ContextConfiguration from the Spring TestContext Framework.
+It specifies the context configuration locations.

 lib: spring-test.jar v5